Windows To Go: frequently asked questions

 A Windows 10 Enterprise or Windows 10 Education image

-A Windows 10 Enterprise or Windows 10 Education host PC that can be used to provision new USB keys
+A Windows 10 Enterprise, Windows 10 Education or Windows 10 Professional host PC that can be used to provision new USB keys

 You can use a Windows PowerShell script to target several drives and scale your deployment for a large number of Windows To Go drives.
 You can also use a USB duplicator to duplicate a Windows To Go drive after it has been provisioned if you are creating a large number of drives.
 See the Windows To Go Step by Step article on the TechNet wiki for a walkthrough of the drive creation process.